- Asia & the Middle East

 There are no arrival or departure taxes applicable for Angola.

 The local currency in Angola is the kwanza, which you’ll find hard to obtain outside of the country.
-It is best to bring US dollars for exchange purposes.
+It is best to bring Euros for exchange purposes.

 You will not be able to change money outside of Luanda and Lubango and so we recommend that you change money at the hotel upon arrival.